vigna/dsi-progress-logger-rs/README.md

-result, a [`ConcurrentProgressLog`] can be used with methods like [`rayon::ParallelIterator::for_each_with`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html#method.for_each_with), [`rayon::ParallelIterator::map_with`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html#method.map_with), and so on.
+result, a [`ConcurrentProgressLog`] can be used with methods like [`rayon::ParallelIterator::for_each_with`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html#method.for_each_with), [`rayon::ParallelIterator::map_with`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html#method.map_with), and so on (but in this case do not use the [`display_memory`] method, as [this can lead to a deadlock](https://github.com/rayon-rs/rayon/issues/592)).
 Convenience constructors and macros make concurrent progress logging as easy as single-threaded logging.

 ## Optional Logging